Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-Finally, in the environment of the human vessels network (see \Cref{fig_mohamed2021biocyber}, \cite{mohamed2021biocyber}), feedforward {NN} models are reported to estimate the set of parameters $\{k_\mathrm{in},\,k_\mathrm{out},\, k_\mathrm{disp}\}$ for the compartmental scheme, see \Cref{fig_mohamed2021biocyber}.
-The model is trained with the concentration of drugs at the nanodevice location, achieving an estimation error of less than $\SI{30}{\percent}$.

-\textbf{{NN}-based solutions for {MC} channel modeling:} {NN} models are also trained to predict the {CIR} sequence in free diffusion channels as researched in \cite{ozdemir2021estimating,ozdemir2024estimating}.
-The solution develops two branches, one of which takes as input the RGB image of the {MC} environment.
+\textbf{{NN}-based Solutions for {MC} Channel Modeling:} {NN} models are also trained to predict the {CIR} sequence in free-diffusion channels as explored in \cite{ozdemir2021estimating,ozdemir2024estimating}.
+The solution branches into two paths, one of which takes as input the red-green-blue (RGB) image of the {MC} environment.
 Point transmitters in the \ac{MC} channel are depicted with dots, while absorbers, reflectors, and receivers are depicted as circles of different colors and radii.
-A \ac{CNN} is used in \cite{ozdemir2021estimating}, and a Transformer (without the positional encoders) is used in \cite{ozdemir2024estimating} to extract the relevant image features.
+A \ac{CNN} is used in \cite{ozdemir2021estimating}, and a transformer (without the positional encoders) is used in \cite{ozdemir2024estimating} to extract the relevant image features.
 A \ac{MLP} block is included within the architecture to normalize the sequence for the {CIR}.
-The second branch of the design in \cite{ozdemir2021estimating} deploys an \ac{FC} layer and an \ac{MLP} block to estimate the maximum amplitude of the number of received molecules.
-The inputs to the \ac{FC} layer are the diffusion coefficient, the sampling time, and the spatial granularity.
-In this two-branch design, the normalized \ac{MSE} between the ground truth and the estimated {CIR} sequence has an order of magnitude of \num{e-2}.
+The second branch of the design in \cite{ozdemir2021estimating} employs an \ac{FC} layer and an \ac{MLP} block to estimate the maximum number of received molecules.
+As a result, the normalized \ac{MSE} between the ground truth and the estimated {CIR} sequence is on the order of \num{e-2}.